About Dr. Matthew Steliga

 Traditionally, a mediastinoscopy (a type of biopsy technology) was frequently used to detect nodals in mesothelioma patients because of its success in doing so for lung cancer.
 The study explored the ability to detect mesothelioma nodals better using two forms of ultrasound: endobronchial and esophageal endoscopic.

-Dr. Steliga and his colleagues reviewed 85 patients who received one of these exploratory procedures before a major mesothelioma operation.
-Fifty of the patients had received a mediastinoscopy, 38 had an endobronchial ultrasound, and 11 had an esophageal endoscopic ultrasound.
+Dr. Steliga and his colleagues examined 85 patients who received one of these exploratory procedures before a major mesothelioma operation.
+Of the 85 patients, 50 had received a mediastinoscopy, 38 had an endobronchial ultrasound, and 11 had an esophageal endoscopic ultrasound.

 Dr. Steliga’s Healing Philosophy

-Dr. Steliga believes in the multidisciplinary approach to treating mesothelioma, where specialists from numerous fields work together to develop a treatment strategy.
+Dr. Steliga believes in a multidisciplinary approach to treating mesothelioma, where specialists from numerous fields collaborate to develop a treatment strategy.

 Dr. Steliga is also an advocate for minimally invasive surgeries, recommending them whenever possible.